-Josh Baer, is an art advisor, curator and art market journalist.
-He began his career in 1979 as director of a highly influential space, White Columns in New York City.
+Josh Baer is a renowned art advisor, curator, and art market journalist.
+He began his career in 1979 as director of White Columns in New York City.

-During this time Josh Baer began writing and co-publishing the now-legendary art and culture magazine, ZG, while also co-founding No Wave, post-Punk record label Neutral Records.
-Amoung Neutral Record’s releases were the first EP of Sonic Youth as well as Confusion is Sex.
-ZG Magazine included contributions by many notable authors and artists, including: Ed Ruscha, Jeff Koons, Vito Acconci, Jack Goldstein, Gordon Matta-Clark, Robert Mapplethorpe, and Ashley Bickerton.
-Baer went on to represent some of these artists when he opened his own gallery in 1985.
-The Josh Baer Gallery remained open for 10 years.
+Baer wrote and co-published the legendary art and culture magazine ZG and co-founded the post-Punk record label Neutral Records.
+Among their releases was the first EP of Sonic Youth and Confusion is Sex.
+ZG Magazine featured contributions by notable artists such as Ed Ruscha, Jeff Koons, Vito Acconci, Jack Goldstein, Gordon Matta-Clark, and Robert Mapplethorpe.
+Baer went on to represent some of these artists when he opened the Josh Baer Gallery in 1985.

-Currently, Baer spends his days advising collectors from his office in downtown New York.
+Baer spends his days advising collectors from his office in Manhattan, New York.